How to start a Christian Blog – Christian Blogging Tips

 But before you are able to create valuable content you need to decide on your blogging niche.

 So how do you actually find your niche?
 I wrote a Devotional more than a year ago that actually deals with that exact question.
 I highly recommend you sign up for it here and download it.

 If you are not sure, ask the people around you.
 Your mother, your friends or your co-workers might be able to tell you.

 Don’t make the mistake to start a blog with the sole intent to make money.
 It’s not going to work.
 I’ve tried it, believe me.

-When it comes to creating your Christian Blog, no matter if you blog about Christianity or not, you should choose a niche based on these 3 things.
+When it comes to creating your Christian blog, no matter if you blog about Christianity or not, you should choose a niche based on the following 3 things.

 - Can I use my God-given gifts and talents?